Find out how to work out and make PAYE deductions for employees who come to work in the UK.

 - UK home address (not your business address) including postcode

-- National Insurance number if known (but do not make one up or use a temporary or dummy number)
+- National Insurance number, if known (do not make one up or use a temporary or dummy number)

-- another EEA country or Switzerland and hold a valid Portable Document A1 (or E101) issued by the authorities there - they will continue to pay contributions in the other country for the period covered by the form
+If the employee holds a valid Portable Document A1 (or E101) issued by the authorities of the other country, they will continue to pay contributions in that country for the period covered by the form.

-- a country with which the UK has a Reciprocal Agreement (RA) or Double Contribution Convention (DCC) and hold a certificate issued by the authorities there - they will continue to pay contributions in the other country for the period covered by the certificate
+If the employee holds a certificate issued by the authorities of the other country, they will continue to pay contributions in that country for the period covered by the certificate.

 - they’re not ordinarily resident in the UK